mirror/boost/boost/libs/parameter/doc/index.rst

     }
   }} // graphs::core

-We'll insert the `default expressions`_ in a moment but first we need to come up with the types *Graph*, *Visitor*, *Vertex*, *Index*, and *Color*.
+We'll insert the `default expressions`_ in a moment, but first we need to come up with the types *Graph*, *Visitor*, *Vertex*, *Index*, and *Color*.